WHHQUND/df-dn-paper/README.md

 python cc18.py
 ```

-You can get the results plots by run though *fsdd_figures/ cifar_figure/ tabular_figures.ipynb* under the docs folder.
+You can get the results plots by run though *fsdd_figures/cifar_figure/tabular_figures.ipynb* under the docs folder.

 <br>